forcedotcom/sfdx-dev-packages/packages/ts-types/README.md

 The `is*` suite of functions accept a variable of a broad type such as `unknown` or `object` and returns a narrowed type after validating it with a runtime test.
 If the test is negative or if the value was not defined (i.e. `undefined` or `null`), `undefined` is returned instead.

-The `is*` suite of functions test the runtime types of variables, applying an appropriate type predicate to narrow the variables type appropriately.
+These functions test the runtime types of variables, applying an appropriate type predicate to narrow the variables type appropriately.

 ```typescript
 // type of value -> unknown